 If you’re going to be away from grocery stores for more than a few days, boxed milk can be a lifesaver!
 It’s widely available in developing countries where there’s less refrigeration, but you can get it in many stores in the US — if you know what to look for!

-I took this photo just a couple of days ago at my local Walmart Supercenter and I’ve bought boxed milk at other Walmarts across the country when we’ve taken some extended camping trips.
-It’s typically in the baking aisle, of all places!
-I’ve also seen it in various other chain groceries and even once in a convenience store along the ICW.
+I took this photo just a couple of days ago at my local Publix and I’ve bought boxed milk at many Walmarts across the country when we’ve taken some extended camping trips.
+It’s typically in the baking aisle, of all places, although Publix usually stocks it in the coffee aisle.
+I’ve also seen boxed milk in various other chain groceries and even once in a convenience store along the ICW.

 So what’s so great about boxed milk?
 Well, you’ll notice that it’s on regular shelves.
 It doesn’t have to be refrigerated until you open it.
 Unopened, it’s good at least three months — and I’ve used some that was over 6 months old with no problems.